nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements-quickstart.md

     {{/panel}}

-    Here the `nuxeo-page-provider` element is used with a simple NXQL query to retrieve all the Notes that haven't been deleted and displays a simple card for each of these with the Note's title and description.
+    Here the `nuxeo-page-provider` element is used with a simple NXQL query to retrieve all the Notes that haven't been deleted and displays a simple card for each of these with the note's title and description.

     Here is what the final application looks like: